 Electric Dreams is an anthology series that premiered in 2017; each episode is based on one of Dick’s sci-fi short stories.
-The Man in the High Castle is loosely based on Dick’s novel of the same name and takes place in an alternate history where the Axis powers won World War II.
+The Man in the High Castle, the series finale of which aired in 2019, was loosely based on Dick’s novel of the same name and took place in an alternate history where the Axis powers won World War II.

 Nearly 40 years after his death, his vivid dystopian worlds and messages about human nature still compel readers.
-Here are ten Philip K. Dick books that every sci-fi fan must read.
+Here are twelve Philip K. Dick books that every sci-fi fan must read.

 Do Androids Dream of Electric Sheep?